maltenz/maltenz-website/src/content/posts/astro-react-guide.md

 ---
-title: Modern Web Apps with Astro and React
+title: Web Apps with Astro and React
 description: Learn how to combine the power of Astro's static site generation with React's interactivity to create fast, modern web applications.
 publishDate: 2025-07-20